Written February 19, 2017

 I got home, and Nick was so damned excited for the weekend.
 I couldn’t believe how much energy he had considering he had no sleep the night before.
 We were there for about five minutes, and then we both walked out the door.

 I hugged him in the street, and this feeling came over me that I have not been able to explain.
-I hugged him so hard, and we laughed and joked about how we didn’t know if we would make it a week with out one another.
+I hugged him so hard.
+We laughed and joked about how we didn’t know if we would make it a week with out one another.
 We had never gone that long.
 I kissed him long, and I told him not to die.
-If you haven’t read my earlier blogs, you wouldn’t know that I actually said those words to him every time he left for sledding.
+If you have read my earlier blogs, you would know that I actually said those words to him every time he left for sledding.

 Nick would always laugh and say, “that’s a stupid thing to say.”
 Then I would kiss him again.
 This time I didn’t want to let go.